p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

    code setup-sso-variables.sh
    ```

-1. Update the following variables in the setup-env-variables.sh file by replacing the following values and **Save** the file:
+1. Update the following variables in the setup-env-variables.sh file by replacing the following values and **Save** and **Close** the file:

    ```shell
    export CLIENT_ID=ApplicationID       #  Update with you existing application id from environment details page